Arjunan10/DailyNews/README.md

 # DailyNews

-A self thought idea of selling newspaper online with external e-copies which will be send to customer's whatsapp
+Idea of selling newspaper online with external e-copies which will be send to customer's whatsapp

 Responsive Website using plain HTML,CSS,JS which provides information about the business model and payments